 An expenditure represents a payment with either cash or credit to purchase goods or services.
-An expenditure is recorded at a single point in time (the time of purchase), compared to an expense which is allocated or accrued over a period of time.
+An expenditure is recorded at a single point in time (the time of purchase), compared to an expense that is recorded in a period where it has been used up or expired.
 This guide will review the different types of expenditures used in accounting and finance.

 Expenditure vs Expense

-It’s important to understand the difference between an expenditure an expense.
-Though they seem similar, they’re actually different and have some important nuances you must know about.
+It’s important to understand the difference between an expenditure and an expense.
+Though related, they’re actually different and have some important nuances you must know about.

 Expenditure – This is the total purchase price of a good or service.
 For example, a company buys a $10 million piece of equipment that it estimates to have a useful life of 5 years.
 This would be classified as a $10 million capital expenditure.

 Expense – This is the amount that is recorded as an offset to revenues or income on a company’s income statement.
 For example, the same $10 million piece of equipment with a 5-year life has a depreciation expense of $2 million each year.

 Expenditures in accounting comprise two broad categories: capital expenditures and revenue expenditures

 A company incurs a capital expenditure (CapEx) when it purchases an asset with a useful life of more than 1 year (a non-current asset).